Antabuse Side Effects And How It Works For Alcoholism

 During the initial few days or more, you take Antabuse, you’ll most likely feel a little more worn-out.
 It usually lasts for a week or two and after that, it disappears.

-During the first 2 months that people take Antabuse, about 20% cultivate a funny taste in their mouth.
-It’s usually referred to as a metallic flavor.
-80% of people don’t get it, and if you do get that taste, it often goes away after a couple of weeks or months.
+During the first 2 months that people take Antabuse, about 20% suffer from an unpleasant taste in their mouth.
+It’s usually referred to as a kind of metallic flavor.
+The vast majority of people don’t get it, and if you do get that taste, it often goes away after a couple of weeks or months.

 That’s it for the more trivial Antabuse Side Effects